-When she is not busy crunching numbers, Sally enjoys spending time with her family, especially her two grandsons.
+When she is not busy crunching numbers, Sally enjoys spending time with her family, especially her two grandsons and sweet granddaughter.

 Charlie's 30 years of experience working with individuals, couples, and families on all stages of the estate planning, probate, and trust administration process, coupled with his mediation training and experience as a marriage and family therapist specializing in grief and loss issues, gives him a unique and useful perspective on the challenges that face estate planning professionals in their work.